Number (sports): NFL

-Numbers 0 and 00 are no longer allowed, but they were issued in the NFL before the number standardization in 1973.
-George Plimpton wore 0 during a brief preseason stint as quarterback for the Detroit Lions.
+Number 00 is no longer allowed, but it was issued in the NFL before the number standardization in 1973.
 Jim Otto wore number "00" during most of his career with the Oakland Raiders.
 Wide receiver Ken Burrough of the Houston Oilers also wore "00" during his NFL career in the 1970s.

 This NFL numbering system is based on a player's primary position.
-Any player wearing any number may play at any position at any time (though offensive players wearing numbers 50–79 or 90-99 must let the referee know that they are playing out of position by reporting as an "ineligible number in an eligible position").
+Any player wearing any number may play at any position at any time (though offensive players wearing numbers 50–79 or 90–99 must let the referee know that they are playing out of position by reporting as an "ineligible number in an eligible position").
 It is not uncommon for running backs to line up at wide receiver on certain plays, or to have a lineman or linebacker play at fullback or tight end in short yardage situations.
 If a player changes primary positions, he is not required to change his number unless he changes from an eligible position to an ineligible one or vice versa (as such, Devin Hester got to keep his number 23 when changing his primary position from cornerback to wide receiver before the 2007 season).
 In preseason games, when teams have expanded rosters, players may wear numbers that are outside of the above rules.
 When the final 53-player roster is established, they are reissued numbers within the above guidelines.